 Who can resist a delicious platter of fruit?
 I know my family cannot resist.
 That’s why we make fun Christmas veggie trays and Easter fruit trays.
 Finding ways to get more fruit and veggies into my kids is an ongoing parenting goal.
+Enter this healthy dip for fruit platters!

 In fact, some nights we will eat only fruit for dinner.
 I’ll throw together a quick fruit tray and a batch of this fruit dip and that’s dinner.

 Enter the Greek yogurt.
 Greek yogurt is the thicker, more concentrated form of yogurt, thus it packs a greater protein punch.
 While all yogurt is packed with calcium, potassium and vitamins, Greek yogurt has twice as much protein.
-Which makes it a perfect for what I was looking for.
+Which makes it perfect for what I was looking for.

 This recipe calls for plain yogurt and vanilla.
 I like having control over the level of vanilla in the dish.
 I also find that “vanilla” yogurts tend to have additional sugars added.
-For our healthier dip, we are trying to control the ingredients, so starting with a plain yogurt is best.
+For our healthy dip, we are trying to control the ingredients, so starting with plain yogurt is best.
 However, if you can’t find plain Greek yogurt, go ahead and use vanilla – just leave out the vanilla.

 As for sweetening the dip, I chose honey.
 I like using honey as a sweetener in fruit dishes.
 I find honey naturally works well with fruit – might be a bees and fruit kinda thing.
 If you don’t have honey on hand, you could use maple syrup…which we Canadians always seem to have on hand.

-4 ounces cream cheese (at room temperature)
+4 ounces cream cheese (at room temperature) (3/4 cup of cream cheese)

-5 ounces plain Greek yogurt
+5 ounces plain Greek yogurt (1 cup of yogurt)

 1 tablespoon honey